muldjord/leddy/README.md

 ```
 $ sudo systemctl start leddy
 ```
 And that's it!
-If you have the Unicorn Hat HD or Ubercorn Hat installed, it should start running on it.
+Your chosen LED matrix should hopefully come to life now.
+Keep in mind that the `themes` folder in the base directory has been copied to the `release` folder where the `config.ini` will also be created when you run Leddy for the first time.
+DO NOT edit the example themes in `themes` or `release/themes` as THEY WILL be overwritten when doing a `make install` later.
+Instead copy the existing examples themes to a new folder with, for instance, `cp -a 16x16 mytheme` and use that on `config.ini`.

-#### Version 1.0.1 (In progress, unreleased):
+#### Version 1.1.0 (In progress, unreleased):
+* Switched project from qmake to cmake
+* Added support for the Adafruit RGB LED bonnet (https://www.adafruit.com/product/3211)
+* Added 'snowfall' scene type
 * Added 'gallery' scene type
 * Now uses EasyGifReader (MIT License) by Viktor Chlumsky which in turn uses gif_lib
 * Fixed config framerate to be a framerate rather than a frametime